Allison Tolman

 Allison Tolman is an American actress.
 She is best known for her roles as Molly Solverson in the first season of the FX television series Fargo, earning Emmy and Golden Globe nominations, and Alma Fillcot in the second season of the Paramount+ anthology series Why Women Kill.
+Tolman currently stars as Supervising Nurse Alex in the NBC sitcom St. Denis Medical.

 Early life and education

 Allison Tolman was born to Valerie (née Clohecy) and Davis Nichols Tolman, a petroleum geologist.
 Tolman has two older brothers and a younger sister.
 Her family moved to England when she was a few months old and stayed until she was four years old.
 She spent the next five years in Oklahoma and West Texas, before moving to Sugar Land, Texas.
 She started taking acting classes when she was 10 years old at the Fort Bend Community Theatre.
 She attended Clements High School, graduating in 2000.

 She graduated from Baylor University with a Bachelor of Fine Arts in theatrical performance.
 After college, she moved to Dallas, where she was one of the founding members of Second Thought Theatre.

 In 2009, she moved to Chicago, Illinois, to study performance at The Second City Training Center.